freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 * machine learning

 <img src="https://github.com/indianmoody/images/blob/master/guide_fcc/guides_jupyter_snap.jpeg" width="400" height="300" />
-See your results as you go step by step.
-Just like in this image.
+See your results as you go step by step, just like in this image.

 ## What Is A Jupyter Notebook?